James L. Brooks: Television

 Brooks and Burns were hired by CBS programming executive Grant Tinker to create a series together with MTM Productions for Tinker's wife Mary Tyler Moore which became The Mary Tyler Moore Show.
 Drawing on his own background in journalism, Brooks set the show in a newsroom.
 Initially the show was unpopular with CBS executives who demanded Tinker fire Brooks and Burns.
 However the show was one of the beneficiaries of network president Fred Silverman's "rural purge"; executive Bob Wood also liked the show and moved it into a better timeslot.
 Brooks and Burns hired all of the show's staff themselves and eventually ended it of their own accord.
 The Mary Tyler Moore Show became a critical and commercial success and was the first show to feature an independent-minded, working woman, not reliant on a man, as its lead.
 Geoff Hammill of the Museum of Broadcast Communications described it as "one of the most acclaimed television programs ever produced" in US television history.
 During its seven-year period it received high praise from critics and numerous Primetime Emmy Awards, including for three years in a row Outstanding Comedy Series.
 In 2003 USA Today called it "one of the best shows ever to air on TV".
 In 1997 TV Guide selected a Mary Tyler Moore Show episode as the best TV episode ever and in 1999, Entertainment Weekly picked Mary's hat toss in the opening credits as television's second greatest moment.

 With Mary Tyler Moore going strong, Brooks produced and wrote the TV film Thursday's Game, before creating the short-lived series Paul Sand in Friends and Lovers in 1974.
 He and Burns moved on to Rhoda, a spin-off of Mary Tyler Moore, taking Valerie Harper's character Rhoda Morgenstern into her own show.
 It was well received, lasting four years and earning Brooks several Emmys.
-The duo's next project came in 1977 in the shape of Lou Grant, a second Mary Tyler Moore spin-off, which they created along with Tinker.
-Unlike its source however, the series was a drama starring Edward Asner as Grant.
+The duo's next project came in 1977 in the shape of Lou Grant, a second Mary Tyler Moore spin-off starring Edward Asner as Grant, which they created along with Tinker.
+Unlike its source, however, the series was a drama.
 James Brown of the Museum of Broadcast Communications said it "explore[d] a knotty issue facing media people in contemporary society, focusing on how investigating and reporting those issues impact on the layers of personalities populating a complex newspaper publishing company."
 The show was also critically acclaimed, twice winning the Primetime Emmy Award for Outstanding Drama Series and also a Peabody Award.